Khmer Air Force: Reorganization 1971–72

-In the mist of this reorganisation, the Khmer Air Force's own inventory continued to expand via the MEDTC during the following year.
+In the midst of this reorganisation, the Khmer Air Force's own inventory continued to expand via the MEDTC during the following year.
 Under the Foreign Military Sales program between January and November 1972, the KAF took delivery of fourteen AU-24A Stallion mini-gunships, fifteen T-28D fighter-bombers, four AC-47D gunships, nineteen UH-1H helicopters, sixteen T-28B unarmed trainers in poor condition, and another four T-41D trainers.
 An important addition to the KAF, the AU-24A mini-gunships were assigned to a newly-raised Mini-gunship Squadron (Escadron AU-24) stationed at Pochentong, which broadened supply convoy escort operations on the lower Mekong-Bassac corridors.
 Such operations had been carried out in conjunction with the MNK since mid-1971, when the KAF began to provide air cover to MNK convoys with their AC-47D gunships.
-Despite the slow improvements delivered by Brigadier General So Satto's expansion programme, the KAF's own combat capabilities remained low and because of plentiful US air support – used excessively by the Cambodian Army – was relegated to a minor role only.
+Despite the slow improvements delivered by Brigadier General So Satto's expansion program, the KAF's own combat capabilities remained low and because of plentiful U.S. air support provided by Operation Freedom Deal – used excessively by the Cambodian Army – was relegated to a minor role only.